RussellHaley/ugent/README.md

      revert -sets the conf file to use IGNORE_UPDATE=YES and will ignore the current update file and restart all services update - restart the services using the values from the base file PLUS the update file if one is available

   ugent.conf - contains configuration settings.
 Any setting that is missing is assumed as NO
+	Example:

-#ignores the update file when generating new conf files.
+	   IGNORE_UPDATE=YES #ignores the update file when generating new conf files.
 This is set using "ugent state revert" or "ugent state update"
-   IGNORE_UPDATE=YES
 	   WPA_SUPPLICATION_CONF=YES
 	   RACOON_CONF=YES
 	   SETKEY_CONF=YES
 	   KERBEROS_CONF=YES
 	   APPLICATION_CONF=YES

-collect (aka Colleen): data collection daemon.
-Also includes tracking temp files for services. written in C
+#collect (aka Colleen): data collection daemon.
+Also includes tracking
+Not Started
+temp files for services.
+written in C